 In order to reduce the limitations described above, all participants should be assessed in a private room with no distractions or background noise.
 When this is not possible, distractions should be limited in order to not impact the participants’ performance.
 When hearing and vision testing is not possible, difficulties could be ruled out by asking the participants’ families about hearing and vision acuity.

-Other applications than Proloquo2Go could be used21,25.
+Other applications than Proloquo2Go21,25 could be used.
 Other non-verbal cognitive tests could also be used to measure cognition, as long as they include numerous subtests that isolate the different cognitive components.
 Caution is needed when modifying the procedure outlined in this paper or when using alternative approached to assessing cognition, such as non-standardized cognitive tests, as the results could differ from the expected outcome.

 It is important to understand how cognitive factors contribute to navigational abilities.
 The improper selection of an SGD could cause children and their caregivers to become frustrated and abandon the use of a device for communicative purposes.
 When choosing an SGD for young children, attention, categorization, and reasoning skills can be assessed to help predict their success with dynamic paging using a taxonomic organization1.
 For children and adolescents with ASD, cognitive flexibility may offer the best prediction of navigational skills2.
 More studies with other, larger clinical populations using the described method are required in order to determine the impact of cognition on navigation in children who require and use augmentative and alternative communication strategies.